filming/Solverify/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Once you run the program & insert your api keys into the .env file, you can begin implementing the package files within your own programs.
-Below are screenshots that some basic usage.
+Below are screenshots that display basic usage.

 <a href="#usage">
     <img src="/assets/captcha_usage.png" alt="Solverify Captcha" width="900" />